 Laws 1947, Chapter 36 required dental hygienists to be licensed and to work under the direction and supervision of a licensed dentist.

-1976, the makeup of the Board was modified by one lay member and the terms of the Board members were increased to six years.
+In 1976, the makeup of the Board was modified by one lay member and the terms of the Board members were increased to six years.
 Each Board member could serve no more than two consecutive terms.
 In 1978, the Board was expanded by adding one dental hygienist, taking the total membership to seven.
-See Laws 1976, Chapter 160 and Laws 1978, Chapter 134.
-Two additional lay people were added in 1980 (Laws 1980, Chapter 197).
+Two additional lay people were added in 1980.
+See Laws 1976, Chapter 160; Laws 1978, Chapter 134; and Laws 1980, Chapter 197.